Zhoros/Thoramon/README.md

 # Thoramon
 Thoramon is a sophisthicated Linux server monitoriong tool that <ins>**doesn't require any installation**</ins> on target machine.
 Capable of tracking system resource metrics with Docker integration with more features to come.
+It is recommended to use authentication provided by your reverse proxy or 3rd party auth to prevent unauthorized access

 ## Why it's better than other alternatives
 - Doesn't require any installation on the machine you want to monitor
 - Responsive UI on mobile
 - Start, stop or restart docker containers from the web app directly
+- Support public key based authentication
 - Very easy to audit.
 Files are organized tidily according to each functionalities with straightforward code
 - Very little backend external dependencies, only expressjs and better-sqlite3
 - easy to install, only `docker compose up -d`